-- 3.2.1 Distilled water or equivalent - 3.2.2 Simulator bottle containing a methanol/water mixture - 3.2.2.1 Methanol solution: (0.100 v/v solution) add approximately 0.5 ml of methanol (Reagent Grade) to approximately 500 ml of water in a simulator bottle. - 3.3 Certified Reference Material (CRM): - 3.3.1 Dry gas ethanol standards in the target concentrations of 0.040, 0.080, and 0.200 g/210L - 3.3.1.1 Dry Gas Cylinders, when utilized for calibration or adjustment purposes, should be used at their normal operating temperatures (\sim 20° C 25° C) and only used above \sim 100PSI or \sim 10% of tank pressure. - 3.3.2 Premixed alcohol simulator solutions in the target concentrations of 0.040, 0.080, 0.100, 0.200, and 0.400 g/210L. - 3.3.3 Quantitative Simulator solutions used for certification of instruments should only be used a maximum of 25 total samples. - 3.3.4 Qualitative solutions can be changed at the analyst's discretion. - 3.4 Safety Concerns - 3.4.1 Chemicals must be handled according to safety guidelines in the Idaho State Police Forensic Services Health and Safety Manual. - 3.4.2 Dry Gas Cylinders: - 3.4.2.1 Pressurized gasses should be stored so as to prevent damage and rupture
+- 3.2.1 Distilled water or equivalent - 3.2.2 Simulator bottle containing a methanol/water mixture - 3.2.2.1 Methanol solution: (0.100 v/v solution) add approximately 0.5 ml of methanol (Reagent Grade) to approximately 500 ml of water in a simulator bottle. - 3.3 Certified Reference Material (CRM): - 3.3.1 Dry gas ethanol standards in the target concentrations of 0.040, 0.080, and 0.200 g/210L - 3.3.1.1 Dry Gas Cylinders, when utilized for calibration or adjustment purposes, should be used at their normal operating temperatures ($\sim 20^{\circ}$ C 25° C) and only used above ~ 100 PSI or $\sim 10\%$ of tank pressure. - 3.3.2 Premixed alcohol simulator solutions in the target concentrations of 0.040, 0.080, 0.100, 0.200, and 0.400 g/210L. - 3.3.3 Quantitative Simulator solutions used for certification of instruments should only be used a maximum of 25 total samples. - A sample consists of a single blow through the simulator that provides a result on the instrument's detector(s). - 3.3.4 Qualitative solutions can be changed at the analyst's discretion. - 3.4 Safety Concerns - 3.4.1 Chemicals must be handled according to safety guidelines in the Idaho State Police Forensic Services Health and Safety Manual. - 3.4.2 Dry Gas Cylinders:

-- 3.4.2.2 Dry gas cylinders shall be stored within the lab at standard laboratory conditions (comfortable office conditions with thermostats set at $\sim 20-22^{\circ}$ C or 68-72° F) - 3.4.2.3 When being transported for field use, cylinders shall be transported in the passenger compartment of the vehicle.
+- 3.4.2.1 Pressurized gasses should be stored so as to prevent damage and rupture - 3.4.2.2 Dry gas cylinders shall be stored within the lab at standard laboratory conditions (comfortable office conditions with thermostats set at $\sim 20-22^{\circ}$ C or 68-72° F) - 3.4.2.3 When being transported for field use, cylinders shall be transported in the passenger compartment of the vehicle.
 They shall not be left unattended (for extended periods of time) in the vehicle and allowed to heat in direct sunlight or freeze within the passenger compartment of the vehicle. - 3.4.2.4 If cylinders fall outside the above criteria, the cylinders shall not be used for calibration purposed for 24 hours.
 During which time, the cylinder shall be allowed to equilibrate at room temperature with periodic rolling/rocking to eliminate any condensation or equilibration issues.